maxwills/SeekerDebugger/README.md

   queryRes := (TTQAllMessageSends queryFrom: programStates) asOrderedCollection.
   "You could run other queries if needed" queryRes inspect ].
-  "Once the programStates scope is escaped, the underlying time-traveling debugging session is automatically terminated
+  "Once the programStates scope is escaped, the underlying time-traveling debugging session is automatically terminated."
 ```
 #### C. Alternative (Also directly using a block's programStates)
 This is similar to the previous one in the sense that it hides the debugger, and it is simpler, but the problem is that the debugged process is not terminated.
 If you use it, remember to terminate the debugger.